 About Us

-The Weston Mountain Digital Radio Association is a relatively small group of Amateur Radio enthusiasts who own, and/or support a system of VHF & UHF repeaters located in both North Eastern Oregon and South Eastern Washington.
-For the most part these repeaters operate primarily in Yaesu System Fusion C4FM digital voice mode and are linked together as part of the Wires-X network through the NE-OREGON room.
-Each repeater is owned, operated, and supported by individuals with the principle idea of their systems remaining completely open, and autonomous.
+The Weston Mountain Digital Radio Association is a relatively small group of Amateur Radio enthusiasts who own, and/or support a system of VHF & UHF repeaters covering both North Eastern Oregon and South Eastern Washington.
+These repeaters operate in both Yaesu System Fusion C4FM digital voice mode, and analog mode.
+Our Fusion digital voice repeaters are linked together as part of the Wires-X network through the NE-OREGON room.
+In the case of analog, repeaters are linked together using Allstar VOIP.
+In both cases, our repeaters are linked into several other systems throughout the Pacific Northwest providing users with a wide area of coverage from Northeastern Oregon, to Eastern Washington, Seattle, Spokane, Coeur d’Alene, Boise, and the Willamette Valley.
+Each repeater within the W7NEO system is owned, operated, and supported by individuals with the principle idea of their systems remaining completely open, and autonomous.
 This, while adhering to the rules and regulations as set forth by the FCC, general standards of good operating practices, and mutual respect for one another.
-The Weston Mountain Digital Radio Associations purpose is to set policy, establish guidelines, and watch over the system in general.
+The Weston Mountain Digital Radio Associations purpose is to set policy, establish guidelines, and generally watch over repeaters within the W7NEO system.

-These are open machines, and users are encouraged to explore and have fun.
+For the most part, these are open machines, and users are encouraged to explore and have fun.
 All we ask while you’re on our system is that you adhere to FCC rules & regulations, the normal accepted guidelines of repeater use, and above all be considerate of others on the system.
 As part of the normal accepted guidelines of repeater use, we ask that folks abide by what we refer to as “The Three Don’ts.”
 You can find these under the Policy and Guidelines tab on this web site.

 Always keep in mind that digital voice communications is still relatively new to Ham Radio, so for most of us this is a learning experience.
 That said, always remember that “Patience is a virtue, and knowledge is a gift to be shared.”